DanielKng/YeelightControl/README.md

 ### Tips for Best Experience

 - Keep your Yeelight devices' firmware updated
-- For music sync features, use in a quiet environment
+- For my music sync features, use in a quiet environment
-- Create rooms first, then add devices to them
+- I recommend creating rooms first, then adding devices to them
 - Experiment with scenes for quick mood changes

 ## 🎬 Features in Action

 ### Music Sync Mode

-Transform your space with lights that pulse and change with your music:
+I've created a way to transform your space with lights that pulse and change with your music:

 <div align="center">
   <img src="Resources/Screenshots/music-sync.png" width="300" alt="Music Sync Feature"/>